 Potassium, present in high concentration (about 21.5 g/L), combined with sodium (1580 ppm), forms a perfectly balanced duo of electrolytes.
 Very well, but how can these two nutrients serve us in our body?

-- Ensure effective muscle contraction
+- Efficient muscle contraction

 Iron and zinc: energizing minerals

-And this bioavailability can largely occur thanks to the naturally high presence of fulvic acid in Shilajit, making it a valuable ally in fighting fatigue and optimizing nutrient transport in the body.
+And this bioavailability can largely occur thanks to the naturally high presence of fulvic acid in shilajit, making it a valuable ally in fighting fatigue and optimizing nutrient transport in the body.

 - Strengthening the immune system